 - A. Washable reusable toilet system designed to contain and store human waste, i.e., welded plastic storage boxes, aluminum boxes, etc. Do not store toilet or associated toilet articles next to food or food equipment to prevent cross-contamination. - B. Toilet seat.
-A disinfectant should be used to kill pathogens on the toilet seat.
-The seat should seal well to keep flies and other insects out of the toilet.
-Alternatively, the lid may be replaced after each use. - C. Use heavy duty rubber gloves during toilet set-up or clean-up and disinfect them after each use. - D. Many commercially available chemical additives and holding tank deodorants are available.
+A disinfectant should be used to kill pathogens on the toilet seat. - C. Use heavy duty rubber gloves during toilet set-up or clean-up and disinfect them after each use. - D. Many commercially available chemical additives and holding tank deodorants are available.
 The park strongly suggests the use of non-toxic, non-formaldehyde based additives to lessen the impacts to sewage treatment facilities.
 Formaldehyde is a known carcinogen. - E. Toilet paper, hand-washing water dispenser, and soap.
 It is suggested that an antibacterial soap be used.
 Bar soap is not recommended.
 A system which allows flowing water to rinse soap off hands without contaminating hands in the process is recommended.
 The rinse system should not employ the use of beverage coolers due to possible contamination of the spigot. - F. Due to the impact of high volumes of river trip members visiting the same areas, when hiking away from your river camp, bag all human feces and bring it back to your river camp and deposit it in your toilet.